 - Program expenses.
 Your program expenses are those that are necessary to conduct your work with the community.
 For example, if you work at an animal shelter, the veterinary fees and purchase of food for the rescues would be considered program expenses.

-- Discount method.
+- The discount method.
 The discount method is when your team identifies the predicted revenue from each fundraising source and multiplies that number by the probability that you’ll receive the funding.
 For example, you may have a 90% chance of receiving your predicted grant funds, but a 75% chance of receiving your predicted online fundraising revenue.

-- Cutoff method.
+- The cutoff method.
 With the cutoff method, your organization will consider the total fundraising revenue predicted and multiply it by the probability that you’ll reach that fundraising total.
 For instance, if you predict that you’ll receive $200,000 in fundraising, but that you have a 75% chance of receiving that predicted amount, you’ll budget $150,000 for your predicted revenue.

 4. Annual Taxes for Nonprofits

 - Loss of your ability to accept tax-deductible contributions.
 The fact that donating to nonprofits is tax-deductible is a major incentive for many individuals.
-Failing to provide this deductible option takes away some of the incentive for supporters to continue contributing.
+Failing to provide this deductible option takes away some of the incentives for supporters to continue contributing.

 - Immediate late fees.
 If you file your Form 990 late, you’ll incur late fees.
-You’ll be charged $20 per day that it’s late with a maximum penalty of $10,000 or 5% of your gross revenue.
+You’ll be charged $20 per day that it’s late, with a maximum penalty of $10,000 or 5% of your gross revenue.
 However, if your organization generally has gross receipts of over $100,000, that penalty increases to $100 per day with a maximum penalty of $50,000.

 As you can see, filing your tax forms is an immensely important part of your nonprofit’s regular financial reporting.
 You have the option of either filing this form on your own or reaching out to an accountant to help file it on behalf of your nonprofit.

 Nonprofit finances can seem like an overwhelming and tricky subject.
 However, a fundamental knowledge of how they work and what they look like will help your nonprofit make the most of your funding.
 You’ll find yourself better able to invest in growth and create an even greater impact.
-Good luck!